wairacynical/SimpleScLoader/README.md

-# SimpleScApi
+# DEPRECATED SimpleScLoader

+SoundCloud fixed approach used in this project and it is now deprecated.

-Simpe Java API for SoundCloud, supports downloading and fetching tags
+Simpe Java downloader for SoundCloud, supports downloading and fetching tags

 # Features
 - fetching tags (artist, title, album, year, album art)